 The regular meeting of the Council shall be held in conjunction with the Annual

-Meeting of the Society.
+Joint Meeting of the Society.
 A meeting of the Council may also be held for exceptional circumstances, at the call of its Chairperson or on written request of three Councilors, at any other time and place, provided that written notice of the time and place be mailed electronically or by post to each Councilor at least 30 days prior to that meeting.
 Five Councilors shall constitute a quorum of the Council for transaction of business at any regular or exceptional meetings.

 Business may be transacted by paper or electronic mail at the discretion of the Chairperson of the Council, provided that a majority of the Council votes.
-However, objection by three Councilors shall require deferment of action to the next regular Council meeting.
+Any motion receiving a majority of affirmative votes shall pass.

 A meeting of the executive council (President, Past President, President Elect, Executive Vice President, Program Director, Awards Director, Editor, Editor Elect, one Trustee, and relevant invitees) shall be held early in the New Year to set the agenda for the annual meeting and to discuss goals, progress, and evaluate finances.